robfletcher/grails-angular-scaffolding/readme.md

 ## Demo

-There is [a demo of this plugin](http://grails-ng.cloudfoundry.com/) running on Cloud Foundry
+There is [a demo of this plugin](http://grails-ng.cloudfoundry.com/) running on Cloud Foundry.

+The demo application is also included under `test/apps/grails-ng` in this project.

 ## Tests

 There are some simple end-to-end tests that use [Casper JS](http://casperjs.org/).
 To run the tests:

+    cd test/apps/grails-ng
+    grails run-app

+Then in another terminal:

-	casperjs test test/casper
+	casperjs test --includes=test/casper/includes/casper-angular.coffee test/casper/specs/